-PLAINTIFF
+DI AINTIEE

-VS. CIVIL ACTION NO.
+PLAINTIFF VS. CIVIL ACTION NO.

 DEFENDANT

 WARRANT FOR A RREST IN REM, L.A.R.
 C2(a)

-TO THE UNITED STATES MARSHAL FOR THE UNITED STATES DISTRIC FOR THE DISTRICT OF MIS T COURT
+TO THE UNITED STATES MARSHAL FOR THE UNITED STATES DISTRICT FOR THE DISTRICT OF MIS

-The complaint in the above-st Division of this Court on, yled in rem proceeding was filed in the 20
+The complaint in the above-sty yled in rem proceeding was filed in the

 In accordance with FRCP Su directed both to arrest the defendan apparel, furniture, engines and appur and to detain her in your custody pend pplemental Rule C and L.A.R.
 C2(a), you are t vessel, the, her tackle tenances, should you find her within this districting further order of the court.

-the arrest to all persons upon whom notice is $C(4)$ , L.A.R. $C(4)$ , as designated below by the
+the arrest to all persons upon whom notice is C(4), L.A.R.
+C(4), as designated below by the

 (List notice requirements).

 SO ORDERED , at20 , Mississippi, this day of

 (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) CLERK By: Deputy Clerk